blockfrost/blockfrost-ruby/README.md

 More information about using this API can be found on https://docs.blockfrost.io/
 ## Installation

-For now it's not hosted on a RubyGems, so you can install this SDK only from this repo.
+For now, it's not hosted on a RubyGems, so you can install this SDK only from this repo.

-To do this, download this repo to your machine, go to the directory:
+To do this, download this repo to your machine, then go to the directory:

     $ cd path-to-dir-with-this-repo

-And then run next commands:
+And run next commands:

     $ git add .
     $ gem build blockfrostruby